The Katz-Klemm-Vafa conjecture for K3 surfaces: Relative theory and the logarithm

 and support $[F]$ which pushes down to the class $\beta\in H_2(X,\Z)$.
 The pair $(F,s)$ satisfies the following stability conditions: \begin{enumerate} \item[(i)] $F$ is pure with finite locally free resolution, \item[(ii)] the higher derived functors of the restriction of $F$ to the singular loci of $X[k]$, and the divisor at infinity, vanish, \item[(iii)] the section $s$ has 0-dimensional cokernel supported away from the singular loci of $X[k]$ and away from $S_\infty$. \item[(iv)] the pair \eqref{vyq} has only finitely many automorphisms covering the automorphisms of $X[k]/X$. \end{enumerate} The moduli space $P_n(X/S,\beta)$ is a Deligne-Mumford stack with a perfect obstruction theory which we describe in Section \ref{defy}.

-In our situation, $\beta$ is a fibre class and the nearby fibres $X_{t\ne0}$ contain no curves of class $\beta$ (by the transversality condition of $\epsilon$).
+In our situation, $\beta$ is a fiber class and the nearby fibers $X_{t\ne0}$ contain no curves of class $\beta$ (by the transversality condition of $\epsilon$).
 Hence, there is a compact, open and closed substack